moonbeam-foundation/moonbeam-docs-cn/.github/pull-request-template.md

-### Description
+### Description/Original PRs

-Please explain the changes this PR addresses here.
+If this PR is for translated content, please link to the original PRs here.
+Otherwise, please explain the changes this PR addresses here.

 ### Checklist